From Editor to Dense Geometry Estimator: Introduction

 Extensive experiments demonstrate that our model achieves notable zero-shot performance improvements compared to previous state-of-the-art (SoTA) models.
-Our contribution can be summarized as follows: \begin{itemize}[leftmargin=*,nosep] \item We systematically analyze the fine-tuning process of image editors and generators, revealing that editing models are more suitable for dense geometry prediction.
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*,nosep] \item We systematically analyze the fine-tuning process of image editors and generators, revealing that editing models are more suitable for dense geometry prediction.
 Based on this, we introduce FE2E, a novel framework that, for the first time, successfully adapts a pre-trained image editing model for this task. \item We identify and address the challenges that arise from this paradigm shift: 1) Reformulate the training objective to align with the deterministic nature of dense prediction; 2) Adopt a logarithmic quantization to resolve the precision conflict.
-3) Design cost-free joint estimation to allow supervision from different tasks to mutually enhance predictions. \item Based on above enhancements, FE2E achieves impressive performance gains, including \textbf{35\%} AbsRel improvement on the ETH3D dataset.
+3) Design a cost-free joint estimation to improve the efficiency. \item Based on above enhancements, FE2E achieves impressive performance gains, including \textbf{35\%} AbsRel improvement on the ETH3D dataset.
 Even when using only \textbf{0.2\%} of the geometric GT data for training, FE2E outperforms the data-driven models like DepthAnything v1/v2. \end{itemize}